nemonik/hands-on-DevOps/README.md

 > Working software over comprehensive documentation

 The documentation for this class, this `readme.md` file, is authored in Markdown, a light-weight markup language.
-The course's diagrams included inline in the readme are authored to assist the reader are authored in PlantUML, a domain-specific language used to author well-formed and human-readable code to render UML diagrams.
+The course's diagrams are authored in PlantUML, a domain-specific language used to author well-formed and human-readable code to render UML diagrams.

 For me, I don't need to see the diagrams rendered to follow them.
 The code alone is sufficient.